Azure/bicep-types-az/generated/network/microsoft.network/2018-07-01/types.md

 * **frontendIPConfiguration**: [SubResource](#subresource): Reference to another subresource.
 * **frontendPort**: [SubResource](#subresource): Reference to another subresource.
 * **hostName**: string: Host name of HTTP listener.
-* **protocol**: 'Http' | 'Https': Protocol of the HTTP listener.
+* **protocol**: 'Http' | 'Https': The protocol used to communicate with the backend.
 Possible values are 'Http' and 'Https'.
 * **provisioningState**: string: Provisioning state of the HTTP listener resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
 * **requireServerNameIndication**: bool: Applicable only if protocol is https.
 Enables SNI for multi-hosting.
 * **sslCertificate**: [SubResource](#subresource): Reference to another subresource.